raul1991/DesignPatterns/2-ObserverPattern/Readme.md

 	# Rectification :

 	Implementing an Observer pattern.
-We have created the following classes
+We have created the following classes and interfaces

 	### Interfaces
 	1. Subject